-As of December 31, 2023, certain civil and labor lawsuits have been filed against the Company for US\$7,672 (US\$6,759 as of December 31, 2022), which have been classified as probable.
-Contingencies classified as possible amount to US\$14,654 (US\$14,195 as of December 31, 2022) for compensations for occupational disease, refund of social benefits, payment of profit sharing, reinstatement of employees and others.
+As of December 31, 2024, certain civil and labor lawsuits have been filed against the Company for US\$9,947 (US\$7,572 as of December 31, 2023), which have been classified as probable.
+Contingencies classified as possible amount to US\$14,367 (US\$14,654 as of December 31, 2023) for compensations for occupational disease, refund of social benefits, payment of profit sharing, reinstatement of employees and others.

-As of December 31, 2023, the Company has not yet resolved some administrative proceedings with the National Superintendence of Tax Administration (SUNAT) and the Tax Court for certain tax determination resolutions, fine and interest resolutions, mainly corresponding to criteria differences in the determination of tax bases for the settlement of third-category income tax and municipal taxes tax of 2007, 2009, 2013, 2015 and 2017.
+As of December 31, 2024, the Company has not yet resolved some administrative proceedings with the National Superintendence of Tax Administration (SUNAT) and the Tax Court for certain tax determination resolutions, fine and interest resolutions, mainly corresponding to criteria differences in the determination of tax bases for the settlement of third-category income tax of 2015 and 2017.

-As of December 31, 2023 and 2022, other tax proceedings were classified as possible, which include expenses disallowed by the National Superintendence of Tax Administration (SUNAT) for not complying with the criteria of the Tax Administration to amortize the development expenses, among other related concepts.
-These possible contingencies amount to US\$8,503 (US\$8,763 as of December 31, 2022).
+As of December 31, 2024 and 2023, other tax proceedings were classified as possible, which include expenses disallowed by the National Superintendence of Tax Administration (SUNAT) for not complying with the criteria of the Tax Administration to amortize the development expenses, among other related concepts.
+These possible contingencies amount to US\$8,344 (US\$8,503 as of December 31, 2023).